 Evaluating Web Analytics and Metrics

 Evaluation is ongoing throughout the GDD process.
-Key metrics allow team members to make wise choices when considering how to move forward.
+Key metrics allow team members to make wise choices when considering moving forward.
 The metrics to evaluate should be familiar to those in the marketing world.
-Obvious statistics to review include the overall site traffic, bounce rates, the amount of time a visitor remains on the website, the number of deals successfully closed, and conversion rates.
+Obvious statistics to review include the overall site traffic, bounce rates, the time a visitor remains on the website, the number of deals successfully closed, and conversion rates.

 In reviewing the data, team members must remember that situations caused by outside parties may influence some statistics.
 An obvious example is slow loading time for web pages due to internet connections or performance by service providers.

 At the end of the day, increasing the conversion rate is a top goal.
-There are well-established ways that GDD improves the conversation rate when compared to the earlier website design approach.
-Analysis informs, allowing data to suggest decisions that will drive growth.
+There are well-established ways that GDD improves the conversation rate compared to the earlier website design approach.
+The analysis informs, allowing data to suggest decisions that will drive growth.